-Ellen Mitchell-Kozack has a passion for leveraging sustainable design to address growing humanitarian needs of communities around the world.
-In 2014, she founded Citizen HKS as our firm’s answer to Public Architecture’s 1+ program.
-Citizen HKS is our impact initiative, enabling HKS teams to dedicate company time and resources to help communities in need.
-As Director of Sustainability, Ellen quickly inspired the support of enthusiastic and tireless advocates across HKS.
-In the five years since she founded the program, Citizen HKS has designed and helped build projects from Uganda to Dallas and many places in between.
+HKS is committed to leveraging sustainable design to address growing humanitarian needs in underserved communities around the world.
+In 2014, we launched Citizen HKS as our firm’s answer to Public Architecture’s 1+ program.
+Citizen HKS is our impact initiative, enabling HKS to dedicate company time and resources to help communities in need.
+In the five years since its founding, Citizen HKS has designed and helped build projects from Uganda to Dallas and places in between.
 In the process, we’ve shown that for-profit companies can do well by doing good.

 As global citizens, employees at HKS are committed to serving marginalized communities in the places we live and work.
 Citizen HKS is guided by the belief that all people deserve to live in socially, economically and environmentally healthy communities.
 Focusing on three key actionable areas for socially responsible engagement, Citizen HKS is impacting lives and driving change through design, community service and financial philanthropy to help lift communities in need.

 Joy, health, happiness and safety are fundamental elements of great design.
 To this end, every Citizen HKS design project begins by asking: how can our work improve the world?